A garden lover's delight

 After Ludwig's death Nymans was inherited by Leonard and Maud Messel.
 Under Maud's direction significant changes were made to the house, while Leonard focussed on developing Nymans plant collections and worked closely with Comber to realise his plans.

-The two became friends and developed Nymans collection of rare plants alongside James Comber, Harold's son, who became a well respected botanist and plant hunter.
-Harold collected plants from the Andes and Tasmania while other plants were sourced by plant hunters Ernest Henry Wilson and George Forest.
+The two became friends and developed Nymans collection of rare plants alongside Harold Comber, James' son, who became a well respected botanist and plant hunter.
+Harold collected plants from the Andes and Tasmania while other plants were sourced by plant hunters Ernest Henry Wilson and George Forrest.

 With both informal and formal areas encompassing topiary, exhuberant planting, flower meadows and wild areas as well as more manicured lawns, the garden is constantly evolving and a joy in every season.

 Always busy sowing seeds, pricking out, potting on and hardening off young plants, the nursery grows around 7,000 plants a year for the garden.
 It also carries out plant conservation, working closely with the National Trust's Plant Conservation Centre.

 You can buy some of the plants we grow at Nymans in our plant centre, taking home a piece of Nymans at the end of your visit and helping fundraise for conservation projects at the same time.
 The shop also sells the Nymans guidebook where you can read more about the story behind the creation of the garden.